Officer and Aircrew Selection Centre: Selection process

+Following OASC Boarding aircrew and air traffic control candidates will be invited back to OASC for a specialist medical.

+If successful in all stages, candidates will then enter the sift, a process where candidates are ranked based on their CBAT and OASC Board scores, with the top set of candidates taken for each Modular Initial Officer Training Course (MIOTC).
+Failure to be selected for three MIOT Courses will lead to a candidate having to change roles or withdraw their application.

 Facilities

 The selection centre is attached to two large hangars, and there is a candidates' mess.
 The centre is home to everything required by a candidate during their selection.
 This includes a large aptitude testing centre, medical centre (including an optician and a hearing testing facility), interview rooms and syndicate rooms.